ItzCandra23/economy-api/README.md

 # EconomyAPI-X
-Added economy system for bdsx.
+This plugin added economy system for bdsx.

 ## Commands